Transferring Property After Death and Avoiding Probate Court

 - Thirty days have passed since the decedent has died, and

-The small estate affidavit must be sworn to by two disinterested witnesses—that is, people over age 18 who are not heirs to the estate.
-It also must include a list of all known estate assets and liabilities, and contain the relevant family history that show each person’s right as an estate heir to receive estate assets.
+The small estate affidavit must be sworn to by two disinterested witnesses (that is, people over age 18 who are not heirs to the estate) as well as each distributee of the estate who has legal capacity.
+It also must include a list of all known estate assets and liabilities, including which assets are exempt, and contain the relevant family history that show each person’s right as an estate heir to receive estate assets.

 The small estate affidavit will only transfer title of the deceased person's homestead.
 Any other real property owned by the decedent cannot be transferred by using or filing a small estate affidavit.
 To transfer the decedent’s homestead to the distributees, the real property, and a proper legal description of it, must be listed in the affidavit among the deceased's assets.
 Once the small estate affidavit is approved by the judge, a certified copy of the affidavit and the court order approving it must be filed (that is, "recorded") with the real property records of the county where the real property is located.

 An affidavit of heirship can be used when someone dies without a will, and the estate consists mostly of real property titled in the deceased’s name.
 It is an affidavit used to identify the heirs to real property when the deceased died without a will (that is, intestate).
 For help preparing one, click here.